ices-tools-dev/echoSMs/docs/usage.md

 ## Benchmark model TS

 [Jech et al., (2015)](https://doi.org/10.1121/1.4937607) presented _benchmark_ model runs for the reference models.
 The TS results from these benchmarks are available in echoSMs via the [`BenchMarkData`](api_reference.md#benchmarkdata) class.
-This class is a simple wrapper around code that reads the CSV-formatted file of benchmark values into a Pandas DataFrame, whereupon they can be readily accessed like this:
+This class is a simple wrapper around code that reads the CSV-formatted file of benchmark values into a Pandas DataFrame, whereupon they can be accessed like this:

 ```py
     from echosms import BenchmarkData